Exploring Relations among Fairness Notions in Discrete Fair Division

 Hence,

 which is a contradiction. \end{proof}

-\begin{lemma}[MMS $\fimplies$ EFX for $n=2$] For a fair division instance $([2], [m], (v_i)_{i=1}^2, w)$, suppose an allocation $A$ is WMMS-fair to agent 1.
+\begin{lemma}[MMS $\fimplies$ EFX for $n=2$] For a fair division instance $\fdInst{[2]}{[m]}{(v_i)_{i=1}^2}{w}$, suppose an allocation $A$ is WMMS-fair to agent 1.
 Then $A$ is also EFX-fair to agent 1 if at least one of these conditions hold: \begin{tightenum} \item The items are goods to agent 1. \item $v_1$ is additive and $w_1 \le w_2$. \end{tightenum} \end{lemma} \begin{proof} If agent 1 doesn't envy agent 2, she is EFX-satisfied.
 Otherwise, she is EFX-satisfied because of \cref{thm:mms-and-all-envy}. \end{proof}

-Theorem 2 in \cite{caragiannis2023new} states that an MMS allocation is also an EEFX allocation (for additive valuations over goods and equal entitlements).
-The proof can be easily adapted to non-additive valuations over goods and unequal entitlements.
-For the sake of completeness, we give a proof below.
+Theorem 2 in \citet{caragiannis2023new} proves that MMS $\fimplies$ EEFX for additive valuations over goods and equal entitlements.
+The proof can be easily adapted to non-additive valuations over goods and unequal entitlements. \ifVerbose For the sake of completeness, we give a proof below. \fi

-\begin{lemma}[MMS $\fimplies$ EEFX, \cite{caragiannis2023new}] For a fair division instance $([n], [m], (v_i)_{i=1}^n, w)$, if all items are goods to agent $i$ and allocation $A$ is WMMS-fair to agent $i$, then $A$ is also epistemic-EFX-fair to $i$. \end{lemma} \begin{proof} In any allocation $X$, let $E_X$ be the set of agents envied by $i$, $S_X$ be the set of agents EFX-envied by $i$, $W_X$ be the total number of items among the agents in $S_X$.
+\begin{lemma}[MMS $\fimplies$ EEFX, \citet{caragiannis2023new}] For a fair division instance $\fdInst{[n]}{[m]}{(v_i)_{i=1}^n}{w}$, if all items are goods to agent $i$ and allocation $A$ is WMMS-fair to her, then $A$ is also EEFX-fair to $i$. \end{lemma} \ifVerbose \begin{proof} In any allocation $X$, let $E_X$ be the set of agents envied by $i$, $S_X$ be the set of agents EFX-envied by $i$, $W_X$ be the total number of items among the agents in $S_X$.

 $E_X \defeq \{t \in [n] \setminus \{i\}: i \textrm{ envies } t \textrm{ in } X\}$, $S_X \defeq \{t \in [n] \setminus \{i\}: i \textrm{ EFX-envies } t \textrm{ in } X\}$, $W_X \defeq \sum_{t \in S_X} |X_t|$, and $\phi(X) \defeq (-|E_X|, W_X)$.